aureleoules/bticoin-core-mutuaitons/README.md

 #  Bticoin Core Mutuaitons

-This repository contains a CLI to perform mutation testing on the Bitcoin Core codebase.
+This repository contains a CLI to perform mutation testing on the Bitcoin Core codebase and orchestrate the execution of the workers.

+Testing Bitcoin Core's source code with mutations was first proposed by [brunoerg](https://github.com/brunoerg) [here](https://github.com/bitcoin/bitcoin/pull/24499) and [here](https://github.com/brunoerg/bitcoin-core-mutation).

 ### Server